 Lighter or softer grey comforters are generally regarded as more feminine, while darker grey bedding is viewed as more masculine.
 Thus, if you do want to establish a gender-specific tone, you can still choose from the grey color palette.

-Grey bedding, window curtains, and room décor in general has become a popular trend over the last several years, in part because of its adaptability to various design styles and color schemes.
+Grey bedding, window curtains, and grey bedroom décor in general has become a popular trend over the last several years, in part because of its adaptability to various design styles and color schemes.

-If you are in the mood for grey rooms, VisionBedding offers a lot of unique design options with grey color schemes.
+If you are in the mood for grey bedroom ideas, VisionBedding offers a lot of unique design options with grey color schemes.
 Additionally, you can send in your photo and we can create a custom grey comforter exactly how you want it!